 Mrs. Delia Ketchum of Pokémon would be a more prominent example if Pallet Town was focused on more often.
 The one time in which her home was threatened, though, she proved to be a formidable force, scaring off Team Rocket and getting a Mr. Mime (her current housekeeping Pokemon) to boot.

-Also, there's the pivotal role she had in Pokemon 3: Spell of the Unown.
+Also, there's the pivotal role she had in Pokémon 3: Spell of the Unown.
 Delia may have not taken physical action, but she was a Guile Heroine who became a key player in helping the emotionally fragile Molly, who had the legendary Pokemon Entei's leash, come back to her senses, which would be vital to controlling the damage made later.

-Another example: in the most recent movie, Zoroark is one of these.
-She apparently has such extreme motherly instincts that she can FEEL Zorua getting kicked around, and promptly gets so pissed off that she (in roughly the following order): punches her way out of a thick metal box that gives her a nasty shock every time she touches the walls (a box that she's been trying and failing to escape for the past half-hour of the movie or so), fights the Legendary Beasts to a standstill on her own, and then utterly trounces Kodai without laying so much as a finger on him.
+Another example: in the 13th movie, Zoroark is one of these.
+She apparently has such extreme motherly instincts that she can FEEL Zorua getting kicked around, and promptly gets so pissed off that she (in roughly the following order): punches her way out of a thick metal box that gives her a nasty shock every time she touches the walls (a box that she's been trying and failing to escape for the past half-hour of the movie or so), fights the Legendary Beasts to a standstill on her own, and then utterly trounces Kodai without laying so much as a claw on him.

 To make it even more impressive, Zoroark isn't even a Legendary Pokemon and yet she managed all that.
 On top of that, Kodai can see the future and she outwitted him completely.